exploring self-realization, sacred personhood, and full humanity

 Rescued from the darkness, from the distortions of the lower levels, things become clear, shadows disperse, and we finally begin to see - that's why they call it enlightenment.

-postscript: the down payment, the smallest foretaste, of a grand life to come
+postscript: the down payment, the smallest foretaste, of a grand life coming into view

 I began this discussion with a reference to Dr. Barclay's New Testament Words.
 Allow me to conclude with the same.

 Arrabon was a common word in classical Greek.
-It referred to a security deposit, pledge money, which indicated that more was to come when a job was done.
+It referred to a security deposit indicating that more was to come when a job was done.

 In ancient secular literature, we see arrabon, a first installment, paid to dancing girls with a final amount to be made after the big party; and a woman who was selling a cow received the arrabon, a down payment, with the full purchase price to follow upon delivery.

-In the New Testament, we find the apostle Paul employing arrabon in reference to the Holy Spirit.
-See II Cor.
-1:22, II Cor 5:5, Eph 1:14 - it is "the earnest," the arrabon "of the Spirit."
+In the New Testament, we find the apostle Paul employing arrabon in reference to the holy spirit, and it's used in II Cor 5:5 - it is "the earnest," the arrabon, "of the spirit."

-Elsewhere, we have discussed that "Holy Spirit" is better rendered "Purified Consciousness."
-Paul is saying that whatever level of spiritual sightedness we achieve during our brief time on this planet, it is but the "arrabon," a meager down-payment, on ever-expanding blissful levels of consciousness to come in Summerland and beyond.
+Elsewhere, we have discussed that "holy spirit" is better rendered "purified consciousness."
+Paul is saying that whatever level of spiritual sightedness or advancement we achieve during our brief time on this planet, it is but the "arrabon," a meager down-payment, on an ever-burgeoning consciousness, an expansion into a "made in the image" godliness, which is to be realized in Summerland and beyond.